 Chromium is a mineral our bodies use in small amounts for normal body functions, such as digesting food.
 Chromium exists in many natural foods including brewer's yeast, meats, potatoes (especially the skins), cheeses, molasses, spices, whole grain breads and cereals, and fresh fruits and vegetables.
 Drinking hard tap water supplies chromium to the body, and cooking in stainless-steel cookware increases the chromium content in foods.

 You can buy chromium supplements alone in tablets or capsules or as part of a multivitamin.
-But because the human body needs very little chromium, most people get enough in their regular diet and do not require natural health products.
+But because the human body needs very little chromium, most people get enough in their regular diet and do not require dietary supplements.
 Those at risk for chromium deficiency include people with diabetes and the elderly.

 Chromium helps to move blood sugar (glucose) from the bloodstream into the cells to be used as energy and to turn fats, carbohydrates, and proteins into energy.